ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 property via the EPS MUST use that definition, and that syntax.

-However, when used with Property Map, this document amends the definition of the `pid` property as follows.
+However, when used with property maps, this document amends the definition of the `pid` property as follows.

 First, the name of the property is simply `pid`; the name is not prefixed with the resource ID of a network map.
-The `uses` capability of the Property Map indicates the associated network map.
-This implies that a Property Map can only return the `pid` property for one network map; if an ALTO server provides several network maps, it MUST provide a Property Map for each of the network maps.
+The `uses` capability of the property map indicates the associated network map.
+This implies that a property map can only return the `pid` property for one network map; if an ALTO server provides several network maps, it MUST provide a Property Map for each of the network maps.